Michalis Paraskevas

-Michalis Paraskevas (Μιχάλης Παρασκευάς) is a Cypriot lawyer who has been described as an activist and as a politician.
+Michalis Paraskevas (Greek: Μιχάλης Παρασκευάς; born 17 November 1976) is a Cypriot lawyer and politician, who serves as a member of the House of Representatives in Cyprus since May 2026.
+He has been described as an activist and as a politician.
 His activism work primarily concerned the rights and well-being of refugees, and opposition to the austerity policies of the Cypriot government.
-He was an independent candidate for the European Parliament.

 Early life and education

 Michalis Paraskevas was born and raised in Nicosia to a Greek-Cypriot family.
 He has been influenced by his family and his social environment and he was raised to be proud of his Greek heritage and the national struggles, but he never was a nationalist or right-wing.
 He studied law at Aristotle University of Thessaloniki in Greece.